phusion/baseimage-docker/README.md

 ## Conclusion

  * Using baseimage-docker?
 [Tweet about us](https://twitter.com/share) or [follow us on Twitter](https://twitter.com/phusion_nl).
  * Having problems?
+Want to participate in development?
 Please post a message at [the discussion forum](https://groups.google.com/d/forum/passenger-docker).
  * Looking for a more complete base image, one that is ideal for Ruby, Python, Node.js and Meteor web apps?
 Take a look at [passenger-docker](https://github.com/phusion/passenger-docker).

 [<img src="http://www.phusion.nl/assets/logo.png">](http://www.phusion.nl/)